hyn/dummy-tenant-website/readme.md

 # example tenant website

-Please note this repository is simply an example of how the possibilities within one tenant website directory.
+Please note this repository is simply an example of the possibilities within one tenant website directory.

 In order to make such a structure work you will need the [hyn multi tenancy](http://github.com/hyn-me/multi-tenant) package.
 This package is meant for [Laravel 5.1+](http://laravel.com).